 A bookkeeper performs their duties administratively while an accountant assumes an advisory role to oversee financial statements and meet requirements set forth by banks and government agencies.

 When you have a financial report, do you know how to interpret it?
 The data is only as reliable as how accurate records are kept.
 There’s no way you can sidestep the importance of bookkeeping and accounting when growing your business into a full-fledged entity.

 Both bookkeeping and accounting processes ensure that your business realizes a profit.

-Business owners just starting out may handle finances initially but as their business grows they may need a bookkeeper and an accountant to assume these tasks.
+Business owners just starting may handle finances initially, but as their business grows, they may need a bookkeeper and an accountant to assume these tasks.
 Moreover, you’ll be better equipped to manage the day-to-day affairs of your business beyond overseeing your finances.